 Canal Turn

-The Canal Turn fence is almost 90 degrees switch in direction and horses unseating the jockey is common as jockeys become unbalanced as they change course.
+The Canal Turn fence is almost 90 degrees, switching direction, and horses unseating the jockey is common as jockeys become unbalanced as they change course.

-The Canal Turn is notable for the sharp left turn that the runners have to take as soon as they have negotiated the fence.
+The Canal Turn is notable for the sharp left turn that runners must take as soon as they have negotiated the fence.

 The Canal Turn is the 8th and 24th fence in the Grand National.